dm3942/SimplePowershellHttpWebserver/README.md

 # SimplePowershellHttpWebserver
 This is a bare bones http listener that can handle POST and GET requests.

+Save SimplePowershellHttpListener.ps1 to a file and run as administrator.
+Then use the following to test, the rest is up to you and google.

-To follow are a number ways to test the listener.
+To follow are a number ways to test the listener:

 # Powershell snippet to test http listener
 $postParams = @{data='blobofdata1';moredata='Star Wars, luke skywalker gets a lightsaber to the face!'}